-Do you know the difference between a Persian and Himalayan cat?
+Do you know the difference between a Persian and a Himalayan cat?
 Most people think that they are just two different names for the same breed of cat, but this is not actually true.
 In fact, these two breeds are quite different from each other, both in appearance and personality.
-So if you’re thinking about getting a new kitty and are wondering which one to choose, read on to learn more about the differences between Persians and Himalayans.
+So, if you’re thinking about getting a new kitty and are wondering which one to choose, read on to learn more about the differences between Persians and Himalayans.

 Persian cats are one of the oldest breeds of domesticated cats.
 They have a long, thick coat of fur that comes in a variety of colors, including black, white, tabby, and calico.
 Persians are known for their sweet and docile personality, as well as their tendency to be lazy and inactive.

 Himalayan cats are a newer breed, dating back only to the 1960s.
-They get their name from their resemblance to Himalayan rabbits, which have long fur and pointy face.
+They get their name from their resemblance to Himalayan rabbits, which have long fur and pointy faces.
 They are bred from Persians and Siamese cats and have the long fur of a Persian combined with the pointy ears and blue eyes of a Siamese.
 Himalayans come in all colors and patterns but are most commonly found in shades of gray, white, and black.
 They are known for their playful and curious personality, as well as their love of climbing.

 Persian vs Himalayan Cat